 <?php bloginfo('comments_rss2_url'); ?>

 By default, every post also delivers its own feed featuring all of its comments.
-To display feed URLs for individual, post-specific comment feeds, place this template tag anywhere in the main post loop or comment loop 1:
+To display feed URLs for individual, post-specific comment feeds, place this template tag anywhere in the main post loop or comment loop2:

 <?php comments_rss_link('Subscribe to comments on this post via RSS-2.0 feed'); ?>

-Alternately, to display the comment feed URL for any specific post, simply append either of the following to the original post URL:
+Alternately, to display the comment feed URL for any specific post, simply append either feed

-..where "p=" references the post ID (thanks to Spamboy for sharing this information).
+refers to the post ID.
+Thanks to Spamboy for sharing this example.

 Category Feeds